Optimized Supergeo Design: A Scalable Framework for Geographic Marketing Experiments: Theoretical Properties

-The bound tightens as communities become more separated (large $\rho_{in}-\rho_{out}$) and embeddings become smoother (small $L$) or more concentrated (small $\Delta$). \end{proposition}
+The bound tightens as communities become more separated (large $\rho_{in}-\rho_{out}$) and embedding distortion decreases (small $\Delta$). \end{proposition}

+This result should be read as a qualitative guarantee rather than a plug-in formula for practitioners; in applications we assess OSD's performance primarily through empirical simulations and ablation studies.

-In essence, the result says that ASD is near–optimal whenever geographic regions are naturally distinct and the learned embeddings respect this structure.
-Importantly, conditional on the candidate set $\mathcal{C}$ produced in Stage 1, the CP--SAT integer program solved in Stage 2 is \emph{globally optimal}.
-Thus all residual approximation error arises solely from any omission of the truly optimal supergeo partition from $\mathcal{C}$.
-The proposition therefore characterises how structural properties of the graph and the embedding quality jointly control this error.
+In essence, the result suggests that OSD is near–optimal whenever geographic regions are naturally distinct and the dimensionality reduction preserves this structure.
+Importantly, conditional on the candidate set $\mathcal{C}$ produced in Stage 1, the MILP solved in Stage 2 returns a high-quality solution (often optimal for small instances or when given sufficient time).
+Thus residual approximation error largely arises from any omission of the truly optimal supergeo partition from $\mathcal{C}$.
+The proposition therefore characterises how structural properties of the data and the embedding quality jointly control this error.

-A formal proof is deferred to Appendix~\ref{app:proof_prop1}.
-The argument proceeds via a sequence of lemmas.
-First we show that the GNN embedding function $f$ maps nodes from the same underlying community to a compact region in the embedding space.
-Second we show that with high probability Hierarchical Agglomerative Clustering recovers the true communities from these embeddings.
+A formal justification is deferred to Appendix~\ref{app:proof_prop1}.
+The argument proceeds via a sequence of steps.
+First we show that PCA embeddings $f$ preserve the variance structure of the covariate space, mapping similar units to compact regions.
+Second we show that Hierarchical Agglomerative Clustering recovers natural groupings from these embeddings.
 Third we bound the cost inflation that can be introduced by any clustering errors.
-These steps collectively establish that our heuristic operates on a high-quality set of candidate supergeos which allows the final optimisation stage to find a solution provably close to the true optimum.
+These steps collectively establish that our heuristic operates on a high-quality set of candidate supergeos which allows the final optimisation stage to find a solution close to the true optimum.
+Empirically (Section~\ref{sec:ablation}), PCA achieves this theoretical ideal, whilst more complex methods fail.